gemerden/pycicle/README.md

 Arguments can be configured with a number of options.
 Only `type` is required:

 - `type`: The type of the argument as used by the target.
 This can be `int, str, bool, float, datetime, date, time, timedelta`, but there are a few more (described below) and it is possible to create your own types,
-- `required` (default=False): whether a value is required on the command line.
-If `required=True`, the `default` is `None` and no value for the argument is specified, this will raise an exception,
 - `many` (default=False): whether one, a specific number or any number of values are expected, so:
   - `many=False` means there is a single value expected,
   - `many=True` means that any number of values is expected.
 They will be turned into a list,
-  - `many=N` (with `N` a positive integer) means that there are exactly n values expected, resulting in a list, even if `N` is 1,
   - Note: the `type` option above applies to the individual elements of the list,
-- `default` (default=None): a default value for the argument.
+- `default` (default=MISSING): a default value for the argument.
 It must be of type `type` or `None` (the default for the default ;-).
 This value will be used if no other value is given on the command line,
-- `novalue` (default=MISSING): if a value is given for `novalue`, this becomes the value used when the flag is present on the command line, but there is no value: e.g. `python prog.py --argname` (if the flag is not present, the default is used),
-- `positional` (default=False): whether the argument is positional, meaning it can be used without name or flag (e.g. no `-m` or `--my_argument` before the value).
-Positional argument must come before other arguments,
 - `valid` (default = None): an optional validator function for the argument value, allowing extra validation over the the typecheck based on `type`.
 A `None` value will not be validated,
-- `callback` (default=None): an optional callback that takes the value and the underlying namespace created by the parser as arguments and, for example, allows you to modify the namespace.
-This namespace will be used by the target as arguments,
 - `help`: (default=""): last but not least, a help string that will be shown when the user types `> python somefile.py -h` (or `--help`) and is show in the GUI via the `? ` buttons.

 Most inconsistencies between arguments will raise an exception, but some are impossible to track, like a `valid` function conflicting with the type.
+This will raise an exception when running the script itself though.

 A fully configured Argument could look like this (but the defaults should keep most configurations shorter ;-):